WordPress 4.9 Update Changes

 Also uncontroversial is an autosave feature to capture code or designs that users forget to preserve while working.

-Sandboxes have also been added and make it harder to save bad code, as does a new feature than warns that direct edits to plugins or themes could have nasty results.
+Sandboxes have also been added and make it harder to save bad code.
+As does a new feature than warns that direct edits to plugins or themes could have nasty results.
 There’s also more scheduling features that can now see either content or new designs appear at designated times.

-WordPress’ developers have said that while the tool already effectively treats many content types as blocks, it doesn’t make them easy to find.
+WordPress’ developers have said that while the tool already effectively treats many content types like blocks, it doesn’t make them easy to find.
 “By embracing the blocky nature of rich post content, we will surface the blocks that already exist, as well as provide more advanced layout options for each of them.”

 But developers have also warned that Gutenberg may not be kind to existing WordPress plug-ins.
-An FAQ posted to the project’s GitHub page asked “Should I be concerned that Gutenberg will make my plugin obsolete?”
+An FAQ posted to the project’s GitHub page asked: “Should I be concerned that Gutenberg will make my plugin obsolete?”

 The goal of Gutenberg is not to put anyone out of business.
 It’s to evolve WordPress so there’s more business to be had in the future, for everyone.